 Traditional dishes from the Cook Islands rely heavily on local produce as well as fresh seafood (most restaurants even have a daily arrangement with fishing boats that supply the freshest fish available).

 Rori: This sea cucumber can be eaten either raw or cooked and is usually served with butter, garlic and spice.

 Ika: This dish is made up of raw fish that has been marinated in lemon juice (or a mix of vinegar, oil and salt) and is served with onion and coconut cream.

 Rukau: Coconut cream, salt and onions are mixed together with mashed taro leaves.

 Umukai: This is a traditional feast held on special occasions.
 Umukai literally means “food from the oven” and as such, the meal is cooked in an oven that has been dug out of the earth called an umu.
 The oven is filled with firewood and basalt rocks and a grill made of banana wood is placed over the hot stones.
-Meat, ika and vegetables are then wrapped in banana leaves and are placed in a sack and put in the oven.
+Meat, ika and vegetables are then wrapped in banana leaves and placed in a sack and put in the oven.
 The oven is covered and is left to cook for around three hours.
-This method of cooking is very elaborate and time consuming, but well worth the wait.
+This method of cooking is very elaborate and time-consuming, but well worth the wait.

 Coconut water is a popular drink in the islands because they are grown all year round.
 Tropical fruit juices and cocktails are also well-liked and readily available.